 Nicolas wakes up at 3 AM to work at an asparagus farm.
 He is done at 2 PM, and by 4 PM, he is in our class to finish his day with 45 minutes on an elliptical exercise machine.
 He has lost 17 pounds and his blood pressure has never been lower in the last 10 years.

 Rosy lost 72 pounds in one year.
 Before starting in our program, she was trying to save money to go to Mexico for bariatric surgery.
 She no longer drinks soda, walks an hour every day and eats smaller portions.
 Rosy feels beautiful and confident.
 She decided to apply for a full-time, year-round job after being a farm worker for 5 years.

 We are proud to be part of a life-changing program, aimed at transforming our community into a healthier place to live.

-Author’s Biographical information:
+Author’s Biographical Information:

 Gaby Araico is a Registered Dietitian and currently works as a Clinical dietitian, Diabetes educator, and Lifestyle Diabetes coach at Tri-Cities Community Health and as a Family Services Registered Dietitian at Columbia Basin Health Association in Mattawa and Othello.
 She graduated from Seattle Pacific University and has a Master of Nutrition and Food Science from Leon University in Spain.
 Passionate about helping others, she is a believer that education and prevention is the key to being healthy.
-With more than 10 years teaching experience, Gaby serves as coordinator of the Diabetes Prevention Program sponsored by the CDC and the National Hispanic Alliance for Health with TCCH.
+With more than 10 years of teaching experience, Gaby serves as coordinator of the Diabetes Prevention Program sponsored by the CDC and the National Hispanic Alliance for Health with TCCH.
 She also volunteers with Prevent Homeless Pets and Pronto Puppy Rescue.